darcher-figo/boilerplate/README.md

 ## <sup>6.
 API Reference</sup>

-> 🔜 This project will likely only utilize mocks or fixtures to visualize content.
+> :question: This project will likely only utilize mocks or fixtures to visualize content.

 <a title="Go to top of page" href="#vanilla-typescript-">
   <img align="right" alt="Return to top" src="./img/to-top.svg" width="32" />